damonhook/aos-statshammer/client/public/static/simInfo.md

 # Overview
 The simulations page runs **{numSim}** simulations per save (Total: **{totSim}**) and uses the results to gather more advanced metrics.
+You can modify the number of simulations you want to perform by clicking on the '`# Simulations: x`' button.

-These analytics are split into the following **3 tabs**:
+These extra analytics are split into the following **3 tabs**:

 ## Cumulative